primitivefinance/rmm-docs/docs/faq/02-general.md

 To create pools, its the same as providing liquidity, except you are responsible for pricing the pool's liquidity at an implied spot price.

-To create new pairs, Ether to pay the gas cost to deploy the pair from the Primitive Factory contract.
+To create new pairs, the Layer 1 network token (e.g. Ether) to pay the gas cost to deploy the pair from the Primitive Factory contract.

 ## Does Primitive charge fees?